-As possibly one of the most overlooked supps, the benefits of L-glutamine may be a mystery to you.
+As possibly one of the most overlooked supplements, the benefits of L-glutamine may be a mystery to you.
 But, trust us, this underrated amino acid offers many.
-Known to relieve excess bloating, L-glutamine could help you banish the post-Christmas bloat.
+Known to relieve excess bloating, L-glutamine could help you banish that post-cheat day bloat.
 It also supports your immune system, as well as your gastrointestinal health.
 Intrigued?
 We quizzed team Grenade® athlete and nutrition coach Vinny Russo on the benefits of L-glutamine and his thoughts on this supplement.

 “L-glutamine is the most abundant amino acid in the blood and in muscle cells.
 It is classified as a conditionally essential amino acid, which means that the body is normally capable of manufacturing enough to meet its metabolic needs.
 But under certain conditions, additional glutamine may be required.
 For example, during intense exercise, glutamine levels deplete, which means that more glutamine will be required.
 Since the body is in need and cannot produce enough (even though it can be made by the body), it is necessary to supplement with glutamine to help meet the body’s demands.